jdkaplan/EmptyBlock.dev/DEVELOPMENT.md

 ## What to install

+I've tried to keep a lot of things scoped within this project, but you will need a few global dependencies.

+(If you _really_ don't want to use Docker, you can use a non-container Postgres, but you might not be able to use all of my convenience scripts.)

 1. [Rust stable]
 2. The Rust Wasm target: `rustup target add wasm32-unknown-unknown`
 3. [Docker] (and [docker-compose] if that didn't already come with it)